JuliaHown/juliahown/readme.md

 ###

 ### 📎 Technologies I'm learning
-- ✨ Python, Django, React Native and Kotlin are some technologies I am learning rn.
+- ✨ Python, Django, React Native and Kotlin are some technologies I am <br> learning at the moment.
 - 🌸 Also keen on learning React, Javascript, and Typescript!!!

 </div>